ac1001ai/covid_analysis/README.md

 # COVID-19 Vaccination Forecasting

 ## Project Overview
 This project utilizes a public COVID-19 dataset from [Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations) to perform time series forecasting for vaccination progress.
 The goal is to predict future vaccination rates using ARIMA modeling and analyze trends over time.
+The code for this project is stored in vaccination_forecast.ipynb, and just to note, not all the visualizations display in the notebook preview.

 ## Thought Process